-- Suspension for 50% of the regular athletic season to be completed within the current season, or to be extended into the successive season if the entire suspension is not served within the season during which the offense occurs.
+- 1. Suspension for 50% of the regular athletic season to be completed within the current season, or to be extended into the successive season if the entire suspension is not served within the season during which the offense occurs.
 This also includes all athletic programs and co-curricular activities held during this period. - 2.
-If a student athlete self-reports a violation to the Athletic Director within three days of an incident, and prior to being questioned by the Athletic Director regarding the incident in question, the suspension will be reduced to 25% of the season.
+If a student athlete self-reports a violation to the Athletic Director within three days of an incident in question, the suspension will be reduced to 25% of the season.
 When school is not in session, student athletes are expected to leave a detailed message with the Athletic Director at 987-0730, ext.
-498 outlining the date of the infraction, details of the incident, and the date and time of the telephone call.
+498 outlining the date of the infraction, details of the incident, and the date and time of the telephone call. - 3.
+If the offense occurs when the athlete is not currently competing in season, the consequence will be extended to the next season in which the athlete participates.

-- 3. If the offense occurs when the athlete is not currently competing in season, the consequence will be extended to the next season in which the athlete participates. - 4.
-A written notification will be sent to the parents and student detailing the offense, the consequences, any special conditions, and the effective dates of the suspension from athletics. - 5.
+- 4. A written notification will be sent to the parents and student detailing the offense, the consequences, any special conditions, and the effective dates of the suspension from athletics. - 5.
 Athletes under suspension for a first offense must practice and travel with the team, but will not be allowed to suit up for any contests with another school.